jessie-codes/slicky/README.md

 Files with the `spawner` prefix contain logic for spawning new creeps.
 Use the main spawner file to access all functionality.

-## Role

-Files with the `role` prefix contain the logic to control creeps.

 ## Action

 Files with the `action` prefix contain the logic to perform actions.
 Include the main action file to